andrew-andrushchenko/andrew-andrushchenko/README.md

 About me:

-- 🔭 I’m currently working on developing a pilot application to steer an robotic system built on top of FPGA and ESP32 microcontroller.
+- 🔭 I’m currently working on developing a pilot application to steer a robotic system built on top of FPGA and ESP32 microcontroller.
 - 👨‍💻 Co-developer of a project with an [e-learning course](https://34panda.github.io/docsify/#/) for the Academy of Skills
 - 👨‍🎓 Board Member, Electronics & Electrical Engineering Scientific Club
 - 📫 How to reach me: